-Since we do not have access to the real artifacts, which are often kept in museum storage and store rooms of archaeological services, we focus on the visual documentation of these artifacts.
+Since we do not have access to the real artifacts, which are often kept in store rooms of archaeological services, we focus on the visual documentation of these artifacts.
 One obvious such documentation is images, which is our input.
 Oftentimes, the images of the artifacts are accompanied by illustrations, made by trained drafts persons.
 Though the drawings and the photos are not necessarily aligned and the drawings are not exact depictions of the images, some features of the artifacts look clearer and more enhanced in the drawings.
 Thus, we propose to use them during training.

 We introduce a novel semi-supervised approach for classifying archaeological artifacts.
 During training we utilize unlabeled pairs of drawings and images, together with a smaller number of labeled pairs.
 At inference, however, \underline{only an image} is given as input.
 Our approach addresses the unique domain's challenges---a small dataset, the poor state, the lack of consistency between artifacts in the same class, and similar objects in different classes (which require expertise).
-Furthermore, we show that our approach is general and enables us to classify the same artifact into various classification types.
 Specifically, as demonstrated in Figure~\ref{fig:teaser}(b)-(c), our model classifies both by shape and by period.
 In these examples, the given image (at inference) is not ideal in terms of quality.
 Yet, our model classifies the images correctly according to both classification types.